-Professor of Practice: This rank is for those who have typically held the rank of Associate Professor of Practice for six (6) years; have completed a doctoral degree or a terminal degree appropriate to the field; are licensed or certified to practice the profession where appropriate, or have substantial professional experience; and have demonstrated a continuing ability to relate appropriately to students and professional colleagues.
-Individuals holding such positions have demonstrated practice in the professional and teaching or research accomplishments consistent with those for appointment at the rank of Professor.51 Faculty of Practice appointments at this rank will be made for a definite term of up to five years and may be renewed subject to continued availability of funding, satisfactory performance, and staffing needs.
+Professor of Practice: This rank is for those who have completed a doctoral degree or a terminal degree appropriate to the field or who are licensed or certified to practice the profession where appropriate or have substantial professional experience.
+Individuals holding such positions have demonstrated practice in the professional and teaching or research accomplishments consistent with those for appointment at the rank of Professor.52

+All Faculty of Practice appointments will be made for a definite term of up to three years and may be renewed subject to continued availability of funding, satisfactory performance, and staffing needs.